A/N: Sherry rocks

 "Bella, he hasn't left.
 He's staying at our house."

-"I haven't seen him since I told him what I did."
-She mumbled looking down at her hands.
+"I haven't seen him since I told him what I did," she mumbled, looking down at her hands.

 "You have.
-He came here after the … Well … He's been here to see you.
+He came here after the … Well, he's been here to see you.
 Don't you remember?"

-When I knew she was sound asleep, I grabbed the whiskey bottle and poured what was left of it down the toilet, along with the coke from my pocket.
+When I knew she was out, I grabbed the whiskey bottle and poured what was left of it down the toilet, along with the coke from my pocket.
 Bella deserved better than a junkie.
 I had promised her that much, plus I couldn't stand the idea of her finding it and using it either.

-The next morning my brothers and I went to work on our resources and contacts trying to figure out where Caius was hiding in New York, but no one knew anything, or perhaps they did and they just weren't telling us.
+The next morning my brothers and I went to work on our resources trying to figure out where Caius was hiding in New York, but no one knew anything, or perhaps they did and they just weren't telling us.
 I believed that someone in the city was helping him.
 I just had to figure out who that someone was.